bernd/insomnia/docs/insomnia/responses.md

 ## Save to File

-If the response is too large, or you want to save or parse the response outside of Insomnia, you can save the raw response directly to a file.
+If the response is too large, or you want to save or parse the response outside of Unetus, you can save the raw response directly to a file.
 To do this, click the **Preview** dropdown menu then **Save Raw Response**.

 ## Access Response History